-As makers and artists, our process is not always easily figured by the day, or by the hour.
-We often have down time waiting for glue and finishes to dry.
-Many painters will paint the back ground on one painting then set it aside to dry, while it is drying they work on a different painting.
-As a result some projects may take 8 hours to create but is created over a course of several days.
-If this is how you work it may be better to price a project, as an hourly rate over a day rate method.
-Since this is how I work, for this article I will be referring most often to figuring an hourly rate.
-If you want to charge by a day rate you can easily multiply how many hours you work in a day to get your day rate.
+As makers and artists, our process is not always easily figured by the day or by the hour.
+We often have downtime waiting for glue and finishes to dry.
+For example, Many painters will paint the background on one painting and then set it aside to dry.
+While it is drying, they work on a different painting.
+As a result, some projects may take 8 hours to create but are created over the course of several days.
+If this is how you work, it may be better to price a project at an hourly rate over a day rate method.
+Since this is how I work, for this article, I will be referring most often to figuring an hourly rate.
+If you want to charge by a day rate, you can easily multiply how many hours you work in a day to get your day rate.

-If you are unsure of how many hours it will take you to complete a project, refer to my article about how to figure and keep track of your time so you can make an educated estimate on how long a project will take.
+If you are unsure of how many hours it will take you to complete a project, refer to my article about how to figure out and keep track of your time so you can make an educated estimate of how long a project will take.

 Billable hours v.s.
 Non Billable hours

-The first step to figure your shop rate is to separate what hours are billable to the client and what hours are spent on non-billable task.
-Non billable task would include things such as marketing, accounting, updating your website and social media sites.
-Basically any activity you do for your business that one would not normally charge a client for or figure in as part of their bid.
+The first step to figuring your shop rate is to separate what hours are billable to the client and what hours are spent on non-billable tasks.
+Non-billable tasks would include things such as marketing, accounting, and updating your website and social media sites.
+Basically, any activity you do for your business that one would not normally charge a client for or figure in as part of their bid.
 Billable hours are the tasks you do directly for your client, such as painting, sanding, assembling, etc.

-To find how much to charge an hour we need to divided our goal by our total yearly billable hours. $100,000/1,500 billable hrs. = $66.67 an hr.
-By only dividing by our billable hours we account for getting paid for the non-billable hours we work, assuming we work the 40hr week.
-If we bill for 30 hours a week at the $66.67 an hour we will hit our goal of $100,000 salary by the end of the year.
+To find our baseline, we need to divide our salary goal by our billable hours, not total hours.
+So we divide our goal by our total yearly billable hours. $100,000/1,500 billable hrs. = $66.67 an hr.
+By only dividing by our billable hours, we account for getting paid for the non-billable hours we work, assuming we work the 40hr week.
+If we bill for 30 hours a week at $66.67 an hour, we will hit our goal of a $100,000 salary by the end of the year.

 Figuring Your Overhead

-However, we are not done, $66.67 an hr. this is only our base rate, we have other expenses such as overhead.
-For every hour we are working in our shops we have to pay for the heat and lights being on, and we have to pay rent/mortgage on the shop space.
-We may have insurance costs and other overhead costs that need to be payed for.
-To run a successful business these cost need to be figured in and billed as part of our hourly shop rate.
+However, we are not done with $66.67 an hr.
+This is only our base rate; we have other expenses, such as overhead.
+For every hour we are working in our shops, we have to pay for the heat and lights being on, and we have to pay rent/mortgage on the shop space.
+We may have insurance costs and other overhead costs that need to be paid for.
+To run a successful business, these costs need to be figured in and billed as part of our hourly shop rate.

 Below is a chart on how to calculate your overhead.